 Symptoms of SAD

-The signs and symptoms of SAD are similar to those of depression, but they typically come on as winter approaches, and gradually go away during springtime.
-In the majority of cases, symptoms come back each year, at around the same time.
+The signs and symptoms of SAD are similar to those of depression, but they come on as winter approaches and go away during springtime.
+In the majority of cases, symptoms come back each year at around the same time.

-Symptoms are usually mild as autumn advances, and gradually worsen as the amount of daylight goes down.
-SAD severity, characteristics and patterns can vary considerably from person-to-person.
+Symptoms are usually mild as autumn advances, and they worsen as the amount of daylight drops.
+The severity, characteristics, and patterns of SAD can vary considerably from person-to-person.

-The signs and symptoms related to SAD include:
+The signs and symptoms of SAD include:

-- Feeling guilty and worthless
+- feeling guilty and worthless

-- Feeling stressed
+- feeling stressed

-- Low moods and despair
+- low moods and despair

-- Reduced libido
+- reduced libido

-- Increased appetite
+- increased appetite

-- Social withdrawal
+- social withdrawal

-- Difficulty concentrating
+- difficulty concentrating